Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ### Notes

 Has a text headline attribute.

-Has a image picker attribute for selecting background image and focal point.
+Has an image picker attribute for selecting background image and focal point.

-Has applying shade to image attribute
+Has applying shade to image attribute.

-Has change text to white color attribute
+Has change text to white color attribute.
 Has four required and eight optional category attributes.

 [Return to top](#Page-Designer-Components-for-Storefront-Reference-Architecture)